 It’s important to review a severance agreement carefully to make sure your interests are protected after signing.
 In some cases, employees can negotiate for more money and/or better terms before signing.
-We can review your severance agreement at an affordable price to help you protect yourself and avoid making costly mistakes as you decide whether to sign an agreement.
+For a price of $249, we can review your severance agreement to help you protect yourself and avoid making costly mistakes as you decide whether to sign an agreement.
 We can also determine whether trying to negotiate for better terms is a good idea.

 Reviewing Severance Agreements